quickshiftin/preview-mode-demo/README.md

 This demo showcases Next.js' next-gen Static Site Generation (SSG) support.

-_Note:_ This is a fork of the standard demo, that uses the local filesystem instead of S3.
-You can run it w/ node 14+.

 ## About

 Next.js is the first hybrid framework, allowing you to choose the technique